 5. Watch the news

 News events, announcements, published reports, etc. can be a real helping hand for people who are looking for good risk management.
 Some of the most important news announcements you would like to look for are events like employment, central bank decisions, inflation reports, and others that can create abnormally large moves on the forex market.
-Unless trading with gaps that happen after those major evens is not part of your strategy, most of the forex traders prefer to make more risk-conscious decisions when after such big news releases.
-Whenever you want to keep up with economic news and announcements, make sure to follow the free economic calendar provided by Trading Education here.
+Unless trading with gaps that happen after those major events is not part of your strategy, most of the forex traders prefer to make more risk-conscious decisions when after such big news releases.
+Whenever you want to keep up with economic news and announcements.

 6. Don’t risk what you can’t afford to lose